-Often the opponent, being active in the exact technical field of the patent, has better knowledge of what was made public and has access to different documents than the examiner.
-Typically this concerns brochures, trade magazines, symposium proceedings, exhibitions and standardization committees.
-The examiners at EPO rarely use those kinds of disclosures spontaneously because they are not so easy to find.
+Often the opponent, being active in the exact technical field of the patent, has better knowledge than the examiner of which information was public, and has access to different documents than the examiner.
+Typically this concerns brochures, trade magazines, symposium proceedings, exhibitions etc. The examiners at EPO rarely use those types of disclosures spontaneously.

-If the opponent does not have evidence of such public disclosures, a specific prior art search is strongly advised.
-Patenthuis can perform this for you.
+If the opponent does not have evidence of such public disclosures, Patenthuis can perform a specific prior art search.

 The invention is not sufficiently disclosed

-If a skilled person in the particular technical field can’t reproduce the invention without undue burden, based on his knowledge and the disclosure in the patent, the patent can be revoked in opposition.
-During pre-grant examination this aspect is usually not investigated in depth by the examiners, and the benefit of the doubt is often given to the applicant.
+If a skilled person in the particular technical field can’t reproduce the invention without undue burden, based on his knowledge and the disclosure in the patent, this is a ground for revocation of the patent in opposition.
+During examination the examiners usually do not investigated this aspect in depth.
+The applicant often gets the benefit of the doubt.
 This ground of opposition, if presented well, offers good prospects of success to an opponent in some cases.

 Extension of subject matter

-If the features as claimed were not disclosed in the application as filed a patent may not be granted.
-This happens quite regularly, especially if the claims as granted are amended compared to the application as filed.
+If the application as filed did not disclose the features as claimed, this is a major ground for revocation.
+This happens quite regularly, especially if the claims as granted differ from the application as filed.
 This argument is particularly usable in opposition.

-This argument is especially attractive because it is usually impossible for the patent proprietor to rescue part of his patent by making amendments.
+This argument is especially attractive because it is usually impossible for the patent proprietor to counter it by making amendments.

 Often, if an error, even a small error, occurred in making amendments during pre-grant examination, such an error is fatal to the patent.

 Exclusion from patentability

-This means that by its nature the invention is not patentable.
+Exclusion from patentability means that by its nature the law excludes the invention from patentability.
 For instance because it is not industrially applicable, not technical or concerns a medical treatment.
-This ground is not used very often in opposition.
+This ground is uncommon in opposition.